Lap band risks

-March 19th, 2009Lap banding, also known as laparoscopic gastric banding, is a type of weight loss surgery.
-In lap banding, a silicone band is laparoscopically inserted around the stomach entrance.
+Lap band surgery, also known as gastric banding, is a type of weight loss surgery in which a silicone band is placed on the upper part of the stomach to restrict its food holding capacity.
 Lap band surgery got FDA approval in 2001.
-Although lap band process is reversible and hence considered a safer option, it is not for everyone.
-In this article, we will examine the risks of lap band.
+Although the gastric banding process is reversible and hence considered a safer option, it is not for everyone.
+In this article, we will look at the risks of lap band.

-A review conducted by a team from the Department of Surgery, University of Minnesota, on lap band surgery reveals that excess weight loss stood at 47.5% for gastric banding, 61.6% for gastric bypass, 68.2% for gastroplasty and 70.1% for duodenal switch.
+A review conducted by a team from the Department of Surgery, University of Minnesota, on lap band surgery reveals that excess weight loss stood at 47.5% for gastric banding, 61.6% for gastric bypass, 68.2% for gastroplasty, and 70.1% for duodenal switch.
 Therefore, patients who need to lose more weight might want to consider other bariatric surgeries.

-If the patient has co-morbidities like severe heart and lung problems or is under 18 (Lap band surgery for teens is currently not approved by FDA), lap band may not be a good choice.
-Other contraindications include inflammatory conditions in the gastrointestinal tract, pregnancy, cirrhosis and alcohol/drug addiction.
+If the patient has co-morbidities like severe heart and lung problems or is under 18, lap band may not be a good choice.
+Other contraindications include inflammatory conditions in the gastrointestinal tract, pregnancy, cirrhosis, and alcohol/drug addiction.

 Risks of Lap Band Surgery

-- Success of surgery also depends on how your body responds to foreign objects implanted in the body.
+- Success of the surgery also depends on how your body responds to foreign objects implanted in the body.

 - Damage to the spleen/liver